 However, be sure to put a towel under you so it doesn’t cause your mattress to be damaged in the process.
 Remember, the cooler you stay, most likely the better sleep you’ll get.

 17. Loose and Less

 When it comes to summertime, hot weather, and no air conditioning it is important to remember two words: loose and less.

-Basically, this means that you want to sleep in loose cotton pajamas that will actually breathe while you sleep.
-But also, you want to sleep in less.
-Go for shorts instead of pants, and a tank top instead of a full blown sleep shirt.
+This means that you want to sleep in loose cotton pajamas that will actually breathe while you sleep.
+Still, also, you want to sleep in less.
+Go for shorts instead of pants, and a tank top instead of a full-blown sleep shirt.

 18. Create a Cross Breeze

 Did you know that you can actually create your own cross breeze right inside your home?
 Well, you can with the use of box fans.

 All you’ll need to do is to place a box fan across from an open window.
 This will create a really nice cross breeze to cool your home down.